 Hiking and horseback riding are other popular outdoor activities.
 Trails are sprinkled all over the surrounding area for both hikers and horseback riders to share.
 Cave Creek is a great place to spend time outside.

 Cave Creek is protected by the mighty Black Mountain Summit Preserve on the southeast, the Cave Creek Recreational Area on the west, and the Spur Cross Ranch Conservation Area to the north.
 All of these outdoor areas provide residents and visitors with town breathtaking views and wildlife clues.

 Both residents and visitors to Cave Creek have found that this desert community offers a spectacular assortment of native plants and wildlife.
-The Tonto National Forest borders the town to north and the east.
+The Tonto National Forest borders the town to the north and the east.
 Black Mountain towers over the town on the east, separating it from its sister town of Carefree.

 Cave Creek is special.
 See the tall stately saguaros and mountains that encircle the town.
-The community blends its old west history with its small town charm in such a way that many have decided never to leave, preferring to stay in Cave Creek forever.
+The community blends its old west history with its small-town charm in such a way that many have decided never to leave, preferring to stay in Cave Creek forever.